alebarberis/r-project-template/README.md

 ***NOTE***: Unfortunately, private libraries don’t travel well; like all R libraries, their contents are compiled for your specific machine architecture, operating system, and R version.
-For improved reproducibility, in the future we will look into containerization and virtual environments.
+In the future we will look into containerization and virtual environments.

 ### Packrat